-Climate-resistant building materials are a must when renovating a home.
+When living in an extreme climate like Alaska, climate-resistant building materials are a must.
 Freezing temperatures will distort, dry out, shatter, and otherwise destroy many things.
 And if your doors and windows aren’t suited to the cold, you’ll burn hundreds and thousands of dollars on heating bills.
-So what are the best cold climate windows & doors for your Alaskan home?
+So what are the best cold climate windows and doors for your Alaskan home?
+Let’s find out.

 Best Cold Climate Doors for Alaska

 There are three primary considerations for your cold climate door: insulation, weather sealing, and a sturdy material that won’t warp in the cold.
 Steel and fiberglass are ideal building materials for doors as they’re less likely to warp and become damaged by extreme temperatures.
 They can be filled with thermally efficient insulating material to provide a much appreciated respite to your heating bills over winter.

 ProVia™ doors are excellent examples of cold weather doors.
 Their steel or fiberglass frames are packed with excellent insulating material.
 Their weather seals are the best on the market, designed to withstand the harshest environments.
 You can even get ProVia doors with large glass sections without compromising on insulation or weather resistance and can style them to suit any home.
 And, of course, they’re excellent, sturdy, secure doors to ensure the safety of your family at home.

 Best Cold Climate Windows for Alaska

 Here’s the short version: For the best cold weather windows in Alaska, you’ll want double-pane windows with High-Performance Low-E4® SunSmart™ glass and a Fibrex® frame.